pluginever/wc-serial-numbers/readme.txt

 * A flexible option to edit the serial/license key when necessary.
 * Software licensing API for validation, activation, and deactivations.
 * License tracking options for the site admin from the order page.
-* License key encruption to keep you safe.
+* License key encryption to keep you safe.
 * Option to hide the license keys on the admin dashboard.
 * Supports WPML to sell license keys on multilingual sites.
 * Supports third-party PDF Invoice & Packing Slips plugins.